-Karah Mantinan is the deputy director of Altarum Institute’s Center for Healthy Child and Youth Development where she oversees a portfolio of partnerships and initiatives designed to evaluate, research, and assist efforts that seek to improve child, family, and systems outcomes related to healthy child and youth development.
+Karah Mantinan is the deputy director of Altarum’s Healthy Child and Youth Development program, where she oversees a portfolio of partnerships and initiatives designed to evaluate, research, and assist efforts that seek to improve child, family, and systems outcomes related to healthy child and youth development.
 She has more than 10 years of experience in designing evaluation studies focused on nutrition, physical activity, obesity prevention, and chronic disease prevention initiatives.

 Ms. Mantinan creates robust, pragmatic solutions for evaluation needs to suit all types of organizations, including nonprofits, government agencies, foundations, and the corporate sector.
 She has extensive experience in developing and executing customized evaluation plans with multidisciplinary groups of stakeholders, working with diverse cohorts of grantees, developing and executing mixed-methods data collection strategies, and creating insightful reports and materials to communicate results tailored to a variety of audiences.
 She has conducted studies in a wide variety of settings, including schools, family day care homes, child care centers, afterschool programs, summer programs, worksites, grocery stores, emergency food systems, farmers markets, community gardens, hospitals, community health centers, restaurants, trails, parks, and the community-at-large.